-UPDATE: January 20, 2021 - Student Financial Services received notice from our third-party provider (ECSI) that electronic 1098Ts for the 2020 tax year will be released this week.
+UPDATE: Jan.
+18 , 202 2 – Student Financial Services received notice from our third-party provider (ECSI) that electronic 1098Ts for the 2021 tax year will be released this week.
 Students should visit the ECSI website https://heartland.ecsi.net/ for any questions related to their 1098-T statement and to access an electronic copy of their 1098-T statement on the ECSI portal.
+Students that have not consented to receive their 1098-T electronically will have a paper 1098-T statement mailed to them by Jan.
+31.

 To access their 1098-T statement online, students will need their: